brave/qa-resources/wikitemplate-IPFS.md

    - [ ] Verify adding a new key by clicking on the `Import` button and choosing an existing key file to import.
    - [ ] Verify imported key is available with entered name; verify entering `self` will yield `This name cannot be used`.
-   - [ ] Verify you cannot import the same key twice.
+   - [ ] Verify you cannot import keys with the same name; each key name must be unique.

    ### `Pinning content with IPNS key`

-   - [ ] Verify keys are available in all import menus in order to pin content by selected key. the import link should contain the selected key.
+   - [ ] Verify keys are available in all import menus in order to pin content by selected ke; the import link should contain the selected key.

    ### `Add/Remove/Rotate keys`

-   - [ ] Verify when you click `Add`, it prompts for key name and generates a new key.
+   - [ ] Verify when you click `Add`, it prompts for a key name and generates a new key.
    - [ ] Verify clicking on `Add` and entering an existing key name shows a `This name cannot be used` error message.
    - [ ] Verify clicking on the Rotate key icon for the `self` key prompts for a key name.
-Enter a valid name and click `Rotate`.
-Confirm the key is created with your entered name, and original hash, and a new `self` key (with a new hash value) is generated.
+Enter a valid, unique name and click `Rotate`.
+Confirm the key is created with your entered name, original hash, and a new `self` key (with a new hash value) is generated.
    - [ ] Verify clicking on the 3-dots menu to the right of a key gives you two options: `Export key` and `Remove key`.
 Choose `Export key` and confirm you get prompted to save the key.
 Click `Save` and ensure the key is saved to disk.
-Delete the key from `brave://settings/ipfs/keys` and now click `Add` to confirm the same key as the original, is added from disk.
+Delete the key from `brave://settings/ipfs/keys` and now click `Add` to confirm the same key as the original is added from disk.
    - [ ] Verify clicking on the 3-dots menu and choosing `Remove key` removes the key from the UI.

 ***